jmamma/MegaCommand_Design/README.md

 1. ICS: RAM, Octal Latch, Shift Registers
 2. Arduino header.
-3. MEC switches
+3. MEC switches (Make sure these sit completely flush with the board and are not leaning to one side)
 4. ICS: MIDI Optocouplers, HEX buffer, DAC
 5. LCD Trimmer
 6. Resistor arrays
 7. Capacitors
 8. Resistors + diodes
-9. Encoders
+9. Encoders (Make sure these sit completely flush with board and are not leaning to one side)
 10. MIDI DIN ports.
 11. Power Jack (+9V tip)
 12. Display